-Being able to see, at a glance, how many employees actively interact with content, versus just passively skimming it, is a great barometer for how engaging your communications are to different segments of your workforce at different times.
+Being able to see, at a glance, how many employees actively interact with content — versus just passively skimming it — is a great barometer for how engaging your communications are to different segments of your workforce at different times.
 Depending on the channel, interactions can mean anything from clicking a link to commenting or sharing.
-Make sure any tools you are using to track interaction let you filter by segments, timeframe, content type and device, to get the most accurate picture.
+Make sure any tools you use to track interaction let you filter by segments, time frame, content type and device, to get the most accurate picture.

-Having this data on demand can let you tailor your strategy to different teams and better understand what resonates with which employees.
+Having this data on demand can let you tailor your strategy to different teams.
+And you'll better understand what resonates with which employees.
 For example, if your in-office employees interact with all your news and content at the same level year-round, but interaction for on-site teams has fallen, particularly for corporate updates, you can immediately pivot your strategy.

 5. Employee Response

-Another tactic for testing whether employees are truly engaging with your company’s messages is gauging not just the number of interactions but also the different types of responses your news and content elicits.
+Another tactic for testing whether employees are truly engaging with your company’s messages is to gauge not just the number of interactions but also the different types of responses your news and content elicits.

-While anecdotal evidence from around the coffee machine might work for some companies, the reality is that most internal communicators rarely come face-to-face with all of the employees they communicate with.
-That’s where social media-inspired responses such as likes, comments, and shares come in to play.
+Anecdotal evidence from around the coffee machine might work for some companies.
+But the reality is that most internal communicators rarely come face-to-face with all of the employees they communicate with.
+That's where social-media-inspired responses such as likes, comments, and shares come into play.

-Measuring how many people “liked” the update about the new work-from-home policy or which article received the most comments is the new watercooler conversation.
+Measuring how many people "liked" the update about the new work-from-home policy or which article received the most comments is the new watercooler conversation.
 It’s also infinitely more measurable.
-You should also measure how much content is being generated directly by employees in community or social channels, if applicable.
-Then you can understand not just how many responses your work is generating but also what sort of culture it’s creating.
+You should also measure how much content employees are producing directly in community or social channels, if applicable.
+Then you can understand not just how many responses your work is generating but also what sort of culture it's creating.

 6. Trends & Timing